kevinolega/callcentertrainingtips/6wel/recommendations/6wel-w1l1r.md

 I made it a practice to meditate for a few minutes and visualize a good outcome before the start of the shift.

-At exactly 2am, I log in and start taking calls.
+At precisely 2am, I log in and start taking calls.

 #### Call Flow